Eccentric-Anomalies/tungsten-moon-site/docs/demo/demo_controls.md

 Each row of the panel is a different command.
 The commands at the top of the panel with two different names are typically analog inputs that can have a range of output values.
 For example, the THR + and THR - inputs correspond to the full up and full down inputs of the vernier throttle control (round knob).
 To assign the input to an analog control (like a joystick axis) you would use this procedure:

 1. Press (with your mouse or VR finger) the left-most square button.
 The button should illuminate and display the word "listen".
-2. Move the joystick in the direction for that command until legend on the button changes (e.g. "axis 1 -").
+2. Move the joystick in the direction for that command until the legend on the button changes (e.g. "axis 1 -").
 3. Press the button again to lock that setting.
 4. Repeat steps 1-3 for the right-most square button.
 5. If your chosen input device was already assigned to an input, it will clear the previous assignment and the corresponding button will illuminate to remind  you that it should get a different assignment.